instagibbs/bolts/XX-eltoo-transactions.md

 #### Ephemeral Anchor Output

-A single shared 0-value anchor output, also known as ephemeral dust, is attached to the settlement transaction.
-This can be spent to create a relay package that can be considered for block inclusion.
+A single shared anchor output, also known as ephemeral dust, is attached to the settlement transaction.
+This MUST be spent in a relay package to be considered for block inclusion.

 This output contains the scriptpubkey of:

-`OP_TRUE`
+`OP_TRUE`, the output value is the value of all the trimmed output values, summed.

-which allows an "empty" spend of the output by anyone, and no known mempool malleabilty vectors.
+This allows an "empty" spend of the output by anyone, and no known mempool malleabilty vectors.

 There is no consensus-level fix for malleability with bare scripts that lack a sighash, so that is the best we are going to do without committing to an expensive script hash.